Creating and managing rules with Semgrep Playground

 The Playground is composed of three panes and a top menu.

-- Save, share, and add your rule to the Rule Board through this menu.
+Save, share, and add your rule to your Policies page through this menu.

 To resize the panes, position your mouse over the borders and drag to the desired width.
 You can hide the entire library pane to give more space for the editing panes.